giovannicode/java-form-generator/README.md

 java-form-generator
 ===================

-A java class that fill allow people to generate forms quicker
+A java class that will allow people to generate forms quicker